Liozou/OOPSLA-18-Julia-Overview-Artifact/README.md

 `DataStreams` and `Lazy` are already tested in the VM.
 Note that testing may take significantly more time than without the instrumentation.

+The names of the packages used in the article can be found at `analytics/studied_packages.txt`.

 ### Analyses reproduction

 The following section explains how to reproduce the results detailed in the "Julia in practice" section of our paper.